hughjonesd/huxtable/cran-comments.md

 ## R CMD check results

-One note on rhub and github: "Unable to find GhostScript executable...".
-Two failures-to-build on rhub.
-Everything else OK.
+A note about undeclared namespaces.
+This is a false positive: R6 and xml2 are indeed used.

+On rhub, a note about detritus in the temp directory.

+Github fails to build one vignette.
+Debugging is hard.

+On win-builder, OK.

+On Appveyor, OK.

 ## revdepcheck results

-We checked 12 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 15 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
- * We failed to check 4 packages
+ * We failed to check 3 packages

 Issues with CRAN packages are summarised below.

 ### Failed to check

+* bmstdr  (NA)
 * glmmTMB (NA)
-* gtsummary    (NA)
-* interactions (NA)
 * nlmixr  (NA)